awitten1/awitten1.github.io/_posts/2022-12-23-variant-indexes.md

 I found the paper's discussion of computing the COUNT of a the Foundset bitmap of a query predicate (Founset is the bitmap representing the set of rows satisfying a query) confusing.
 Ultimately, what we want for count is to add up how many 1s are in the bitmap.
 We can do this in parallel on different segments of the bitmap and then add up the results.

 Now note that a bitmap most likely cannot fit onto a single 4KB disk page (or even a larger 32KB page).
 Assuming 8,000,000 rows, there are 8,000,000 bits = 1MB in a bitmap.
 So this will require 250 4KB pages.
 This requires us to partition the bitmap, which correspond to row segments of the database table.

+Now, Value-Lists can have a combination of RID-lists and bitmaps.
+For dense enough keys, we can use a bitmap and otherwise use a RID-list.
+We can even make it so that some fragments use a bitmap and others use a RID-list (within a single key-value pair).

 The paper now describes projection indexes.
 A projection index is a copy of all values of a column stored contiguously on disk.
 This is efficient for the case that all column values need to be retrieved for a particular foundset, but the entire rows are not needed.
 For example, assuming a 4 byte column field, then 1000 values will fit on a single 4KB page.
 If the 4 byte column fields are part of a 200 byte rows, then only 20 rows fit on a 4KB page.
 And to read those same 1000 values, at least 50 pages need to be read.